Enterprise install

 We recommend that all users do one or more of the following:

 Each instance consists of a CloudFormation stack that is privately hosted in your AWS account.
-The stack includes backend services for the catalog, S3 proxy, SSO, user identities and IAM policies, an ElasticSearch cluster, and more.
+The stack includes backend services for the web catalog, single sign-on, user identification and access, an ElasticSearch cluster, and more.

 For cost-sensitive deployments, Quilt ECS services can be configured to use a single AZ.